Balloon-Powered Car Challenge

 - Optional: Smartphone with a sensor app such as phyphox, available for free on

 Google Play for Android devices (version 4.0 or newer) or from the App Store for iOS devices (iOS 9.0 or newer).
 Note: Phyphox does not support the light sensor on iOS devices.
 If you need the light sensor, you have to use Android devices for your experiment.
 Note that on some devices the light sensor is only updated when there is a coarse change of illuminance.
 This means that if the light intensity does not change or only changes slightly, the sensor appears to not record any data.
 The recording will continue once the light intensity changes again.
-If your experiments allows, it helps to wiggle the phone or the light source (e.g. flashlight) slightly to induce minimal reading fluctuations and keep the sensor active.See the instructions in the procedure to learn how to use the app with this project.
+If your experiments allows, it helps to wiggle the phone or the light source (e.g. flashlight) slightly to induce minimal reading fluctuations and keep the sensor active.See the instructions in the Sensor App section of the Procedure to learn how to use the app with this project.

 Overview of the Challenge